 The Ethiopian Calendar

 If it doesn’t already seem like keeping appointments might be difficult for tourists in Ethiopia, things are about to get even more confusing.
 In addition to date conversion, hour conversion is necessary as well.
-This is true because most Ethiopians don’t keep time using the ante meridian (am) and post meridian (pm) timing system.
+This is true because most Ethiopians don’t keep time using the ante-meridian (am) and post-meridian (pm) timing systems.
 Since Ethiopia is close to the Equator, daylight hours remain quite consistent throughout the year.
 So local time is based on a twelve-hour clock, with one cycle from dawn to dusk and the other cycle from dusk to dawn.
-Thus, seven a.m. in East Africa time corresponds to one o’clock in daylight hours in local time, and at seven p.m.
+Thus, seven a.m. in East African time corresponds to one o’clock in daylight hours in local time, and at seven p.m.
 East Africa time, Ethiopians start over again, and it becomes one o’clock in nighttime hours.

 The Hebrew or Jewish Calendar